auth0/docs/articles/auth0lab/verifiable-credentials/verify-credentials.md

 #### Create a Verification Template

-In this section we will create a **Verification Template** that verifies credentials of the **VaccineCard** type.
+Here you will create a **Verification Template** that verifies credentials of the **VaccineCard** type.
 A **Verification Template** allows Auth0 to prompt and verify credentials matching a paritcular criteria.

 1. Using the left nav go to Credentials (LAB) > Verification.